jtart/react-universal-app/README.md

 #### Data Fetching
 Similar to other libraries, uni utilises a `getInitialProps` function for data-fetching on the route component.
 However in contrast to other libraries, `getInitialProps` is defined in the route configuration, not the component.

 This provides a clear seperation of concerns and agnosticism between route configuration/data fetching and components.
+Your React components are just React components, and you can swap components on routes as much as you please.

-This has an implicit benefit of reducing the barrier to entry for development; a static `getInitialProps` on a component has the potential to be extremely confusing to a beginner React developer who is still learning the ropes of the React lifecycle and ecosystem.
+This has an implicit benefit of reducing the barrier to entry for development for new React developers as the flow of data in the application is clear and defined.

 ##### `await getInitialProps(ctx): { data }`
 `getInitialProps` is an asynchronous function that is defined on the configuration of a route.
-It called is internally by uni when a route matches, and the returned data is passed as props to the route's defined component.
+It called is internally by uni when a route matches, and the returned data is passed as props to the route's defined component. `getInitialProps` is optional.

 A `ctx` object is passed to `getInitialProps`, which includes:

-- `match`: React Router's [match](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/match.md) object
+- `match` - React Router's [match](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/match.md) object

 ```JavaScript
 // app/routes.js